 All information affecting the family's continued eligibility for the program and the family's Total Tenant Payment (TTP) will be verified in accordance with the verification procedures and guidelines described in this policy.
 All verifications will be placed in the file, which has been established for the family.
-All varifications used for recertifications must be dated within sixty (60) days before or after the PHA request date or after the PHA request date or within sixty (60) days of the effective date of the recertification.
+All verifications used for recertifications must be dated within sixty (60) days before or after the PHA request date or within sixty (60) days of the effective date of the recertification.